-In its status as the most popular email marketing solution, you’ll also find that MailChimp is the one that’s most likely to be able to integrate with whatever CRM you’re using.
-It’s also known for its ready to use templates that with a little customization can really bring your email campaign to life.
+In its status as the most popular email marketing solution, you’ll also find that MailChimp is the one that’s most likely to be able to integrate with whatever CRM you’re using for sending emails.
+It’s also known for its ready to use pre-made templates that with a little customization can really bring your email campaign to life.
 You can choose to use a basic layout, or pre-built theme, either way it’s simple to use!

-GetResponse is an interesting one.
+GetResponse is an interesting marketing software tool.
 It has been around since 1998, but offer precious little information on what they’ve been up to in that time.

-They focus very much on email marketing and tie related landing pages, marketing automation, and webinars into this.
-Similar to MailChimp they too offer a variety of pre-designed responsive email templates that makes designing your email campaign that much more easier.
+They focus very much on email marketing and tie the related landing page builder, sales funnel, marketing automation, and webinars into this.
+Similar to MailChimp they too offer a variety of pre-designed responsive email templates that makes designing your email campaign and getting started sending emails that much more easier.

 I’m intrigued, and I look forward to finding out more about what’s going on with that – I’ll try and contain myself until we look at the features in a little bit.

-As with pretty much all email marketing providers, MailChimp operates its pricing in a tiered capacity.
+As with pretty much all email marketing providers, MailChimp offers its pricing in a tiered capacity.

-It’s a little different in that its basic model is free.
+It’s a little different in that its basic model is free (Mailchimp free).
 Off the top my head, I can’t think of any others offering that.
-Obviously, that’s awesome for fledgling businesses, and a massive draw for getting people into email marketing in the first place.
+Obviously, that’s awesome for fledgling small businesses, and a massive draw for getting people into email marketing in the first place.